aljosaosep/kitti-track-collection/README.md

   * PIL or Pillow (3.4.2)
   * Google protobuf (3.4.x)

-Note, that in order to access the image data, you need KITTI Raw dataset, you can get it [here](http://www.cvlibs.net/datasets/kitti/raw_data.php).
+Note, that in order to access the image data, you need the KITTI Raw dataset, you can get it [here](http://www.cvlibs.net/datasets/kitti/raw_data.php).
 We recommend using the [download script](http://www.cvlibs.net/download.php?file=raw_data_downloader.zip).

 ## Using the tracks data